orisai/scheduler/docs/README.md

 #### Worker lifecycle

 The worker is a thin loop that spawns one `scheduler:run` subprocess per minute.
-It holds no locks and fires no events — everything interesting happens inside the subprocess (see [Run scheduler](#run-scheduler)).
+On startup it spawns immediately so the worker doesn't idle until the next minute boundary — the [minute lock](#multi-server-protection) prevents duplicate execution if another server is already handling the current minute.
+Subsequent runs fire at the start of each minute.
+The worker itself holds no locks and fires no events — everything interesting happens inside the subprocess (see [Run scheduler](#run-scheduler)).

 ```mermaid
 sequenceDiagram